mussa-shirazi-imply/imply-kubernetes/README.md

 ### Deploy imply chart

-Use the follow command on the command line to deploy the imply chart. `./imply` make sure that we are picking the values from `./imply` folder which we updated in previous step.
+Use the following command in the command line to deploy the Imply chart.
+Make sure to use the `./imply` folder, which contains the updated values from the previous step.

 ```
 helm install imply ./imply